STI vs STD

-The question of “What is the difference between STDs and STIs?” comes up all the time, especially since when talking or reading about sexual health, the term STI is becoming more and more common.
+The question “What is the difference between STIs and STDs?” comes up all the time, especially since, when talking or reading about sexual health, the term STI is becoming more and more common.
 STD vs STI: They are not exactly the same.

 An STI is a sexually transmitted infection, and an STD is a sexually transmitted disease.

 The real question here is: What’s the difference between infection and disease?
-An infection is often the first step of a disease and occurs when either bacteria, viruses or microbes enter the body and start multiplying.
-The disruption of normal body function or structure, especially when signs and symptoms appear, is considered disease (as long as the cause is not the result of a physical injury).
+An infection or STI disease is often the first step of a disease and occurs when either bacteria or viruses enter the body and start multiplying.
+The disruption of normal body function or structure, especially when signs and symptoms appear, is considered STI disease (as long as the cause is not the result of a physical injury).

 This means, medically speaking, that all STDs start out as STIs.
 STIs that progress into disease are STDs.

 The usage of STI is becoming seemingly more preferred by the health world thanks in part to a less negative stigma.
 STDs have been around forever– think back to junior high health classes.
-But the phrase “STI” doesn’t yet have the same negative connotation attached to it, so doctors and health advisors are more than happy to refer to them as infections rather than diseases.
+But the phrase “sexually transmitted infection” doesn’t yet have the same negative connotation attached to it, so doctors and health advisors are more than happy to use the term infection rather than disease.